 - Noticing other people’s feelings.

-- Expressing concern at others’ distress.
+- Expressing concern for others’ distress.

 - Being able to recognize what someone else might be feeling.

 - Showing sensitivity to others’ feelings when communicating.